 Because creating a special needs trust is a complex—and very important—process, individuals beginning the estate planning process should contact an experienced attorney who can help.

 Creating a Houston Estate Plan for Your Special Needs Child

 If you have a child with special needs and need to create an estate plan, contact the trusted attorneys at McCulloch & Miller, PLLC.
 Our Houston special needs planning attorneys have decades of experience drafting estate plans for a diverse set of clients.
 We can create a special needs trust that will ensure your child’s future is secured after you have passed away.
-To learn more and to schedule a free consultation, give us a call today at 713-333-8900.
+To learn more and to schedule a consultation, give us a call today at 713-333-8900.